 An improvement in cognitive abilities will have a positive effect on therapeutic outcome.
 Regained attention and executive functions can improve successful coping with everyday life and may therefore reduce risk of relapse (Grafman and Litvan, 1999).

-Within other mental disorders, neurocognitive training has already been shown to yield such effects.
-For instance, in brain damaged patients, general improvement of cognitive functions (including memory, attention, executive functions, visuoconstruction) can be accompanied by an improved ability to manage common social situations and the development of compensatory strategies (Robertson, 2002; Robertson and Murre, 1999).
+Within other mental disorders, cognitive training has already been shown to yield such effects.
+For instance, in brain damaged patients, general improvement of cognitive functions (including memory, attention, executive functions, visual reconstruction) can be accompanied by an improved ability to manage common social situations and the development of compensatory strategies (Robertson, 2002; Robertson and Murre, 1999).

 Remediation through the medium of interactive cognitive stimulation therapy activities can be used as an effective treatment tool.
 Our program offers all kinds of stimulating exercises, tasks, and depression therapy worksheets.
 Case studies suggest the importance of psycho-education, that is ensuring that patients understand the link between cognitive exercises and their relationship to everyday life tasks and the difficulties they encounter.

 Because depressed patients often suffer from a lack of self confidence, motivation, or a deep sadness, they may not see or understand a situation objectively.
 They may complain of memory problems (often their first complaint), however they may find it difficult to understand why they must train or improve their cognitive skills.
 It is however important that the therapy not only involve cognitive exercises in which patients have deficits.
 Better outcomes have been observed when including exercises in which the patient does not have difficulties and in which they may perform very well.
 This is often done to underline their cognitive strengths and to provide positive feedback and encouragement.
 The role of the therapist or clinician is very important in the choice of the exercises, session participation, and psycho-education (of patients and relatives).
 A strong therapist-patient relationship is key for program compliance and success.

 HappyNeuron Pro’s therapy tools for depression can be used to support your patient’s remediation program.
 Therapists and clinicians can use our activities and exercises as further support to help better treat those suffering from depression.
-If you’re interested in receiving our platform, then try out our free trial today to try it with your clients!
+If you’re interested in receiving our platform, try our 15 day free trial today to try it with your clients!